Ojasvita33/Wanderlust-Adventures/README.md

     ```

 2.  **Install Node.js dependencies:**
-    Make sure you have Node.js and npm (or yarn) installed on your system.
+    Make sure you have Node.js and npm installed on your system.
     ```bash
     npm install
-    # or
-    yarn install
     ```

 3.  **Database Configuration:**